ayenzky/webriq-cms/README.md

 ### Custom Widgets

-Netlify CMS can easily be extended with custom widgets.
+WebriQ CMS can easily be extended with custom widgets.

 Each widget consists of two Ember Components.